vue1999/GPR-Umbrella-Sampling-Analysis/README.md

 ```

 ## Citation

-If you use this tool in published work, please cite the original GPR umbrella integration paper and acknowledge this implementation.
+If you use this tool in published work, please acknowledge this implementation.

 ## License

 MIT